-Electric cars had the lowest average car insurance premiums in H2 2020
+Electric cars had the lowest average car insurance premiums in H1 2021

-- The proportion of car insurance enquiries for electric vehicles has increased by 118% since the beginning of 2018
+- The proportion of car insurance enquiries for electric vehicles has increased for the sixth half in a row, to about one in every 150 enquiries in H1 2021

 The average electric car premium was